Standards - Decoupling Publishers and Consumers

 - Designed for tabular data

 - Extends data package (data in tabular data package is a data package)

 - Requires data to be "good" CSVs

 - Provides a simple JSON-based schema to describe them ("JSON Table Schema")

-The idea behind Data Package and Simple Data Format is to decouple data publishers and consumers and make it easier to build standard tooling: publishers can publish their data as a data package from their favourite app or tool and a consumer can load that package into their (different) favourite tool.
+The idea behind Data Package and Tabular Data Package is to decouple data publishers and consumers and make it easier to build standard tooling: publishers can publish their data as a data package from their favourite app or tool and a consumer can load that package into their (different) favourite tool.